-This site is accessible from regional freeways US 183, US 290, and SH 130, which allow connection to various areas inside and outside of Austin.
-The site acreage has the potential to provide on-site parking opportunities.
+- This site is accessible from regional freeways US 183, US 290, and SH 130, which allow connection to various areas inside and outside of Austin. - The site acreage has the potential to provide on-site parking opportunities.
 A transportation analysis would be needed to assess impacts to the adjacent transportation network from traffic generated by events, including arterial streets that provide access to these freeways.

-- All of the above listed general community benefits apply to this site. - Selection and utilization of this specific site will allow the City of Austin to advance strategic goals associated with the Eastern Crescent Initiative (i.e. create economic opportunities, create employment opportunities, and activate a historically underserved area).
+- All general community benefits listed on pages 10 and 11 apply to this site. - Selection and utilization of this specific site will allow the City of Austin to advance strategic goals associated with the Eastern Crescent Initiative (i.e. create economic opportunities, create employment opportunities, and activate a historically underserved area). - This location has the potential to increase employment opportunities for community members within walking and biking distance to the facility in an area where the unemployment rate is approximately 8.4%. - Because this site is not located in close proximity to neighborhoods or residential spaces, the light and noise pollution considerations or mitigation measures will be less of a concern.
+However, exploration of standard mitigation considerations associated with best building practices are recommended.

-- This location has the potential to increase employment opportunities for community members within walking and biking distance to the facility in an area where the unemployment rate is approximately 8.4%. - Because this site is not located in close proximity to neighborhoods or residential spaces, the light and noise pollution considerations or mitigation measures will be less of a concern.
-However, exploration of standard mitigation considerations associated with best building practices are recommended. - Fully developed multipurpose fields, with an appropriately negotiated agreement, will allow for enhanced access to well-maintained multipurpose fields for interscholastic activities, soccer tournament activity, and usage by the general public.
+- Fully developed multipurpose fields, with an appropriately negotiated agreement, will allow for enhanced access to well-maintained multipurpose fields for interscholastic activities, soccer tournament activity, and usage by the general public.
 The Parks and Recreation Department currently has more requests for use of soccer fields than resources to meet the demand.
 Public availability of well-maintained multipurpose fields will fill an existing service gap. - If this were a mutually agreed upon development site, a stadium on this property may relieve concerns related to traffic and over usage of downtown park spaces for events, as outlined in the Special Events Task Force recommendations.
 Each individual event promoter/stakeholder will need to be individually engaged with regards to consideration of relocation to this space. - Travis County has expressed interest in exploring opportunities for improvements to the Travis County Exposition Center as it relates to the design vision created and promoted by Austin Sports and Entertainment.

-- While the future vision for an entertainment complex is appealing, this site and the surrounding underdeveloped space is not consistent with successfully operating Major League Soccer Stadiums across the country and in Canada. - As stated previously, the only Major League Soccer Organization that has League permission to relocate to Austin is the team known as the Columbus Crew, owned by Precourt Sports Ventures.
-Based upon an independent analysis of this property, it does not meet the criteria associated with successful MLS operations and has not been identified as a property desired by the only organization that may move to the City of Austin. - In a very limited stakeholder discussion, some community members have expressed opposition to a Major League Soccer stadium citing its inconsistency with the recommendation of the Hunden report and the perception that baseball facilities are more consistent with the perceived need and expressed desire of the community.

-The timing associated with the completion of the Walter E. Long Park Master Planning process, which includes a commercial and economic overlay, will conflict with the opportunity to consider a holistic decision regarding Walter E. Long Park and the Travis County Exposition Center complementary proposed uses.
+- While the future vision for an entertainment complex is appealing, this site and the surrounding underdeveloped space is not currently consistent with successfully operating Major League Soccer Stadiums across the country and in Canada. - In a very limited stakeholder discussion, some community members have expressed opposition to a Major League Soccer stadium citing its inconsistency with the recommendation of the Hunden report and the perception that baseball facilities are more consistent with the perceived need and expressed desire of the community. - The timing associated with the completion of the Walter E. Long Park Master Planning process, which includes a commercial and economic overlay, will conflict with the opportunity to consider a holistic decision regarding Walter E. Long Park and the Travis County Exposition Center complementary proposed uses.

-- The following list includes (but is not limited to) potential stakeholders specific to

-Travis County Exposition Center 7311 Decker Ln, Austin, TX 78724:
+- The following list includes (but is not limited to) potential stakeholders specific to Travis County Exposition Center 7311 Decker Ln, Austin, TX 78724:

 - o Agave Neighborhood Association

 - o Cavalier Park Neighborhood Association- 200 Households

-- Colony Park Neighborhood Association
+- o Colony Park Neighborhood Association

 - o Imperial Valley Neighborhood Association- 190 Households

-- Scenic Point Home Owners Association
+- o Scenic Point Home Owners Association

-- o Friends of Northeast Austin
+- Friends of Northeast Austin

 - L.B.J.
 Neighborhood Association- 450 Households

 - o African American Resource Advisory Commission

 - Six Square

 - Austin Coed Soccer

 - Austin Men's Soccer Association

 - Austin Sports and Social Club: Adult Coed Sports

 - o Austin Women's Soccer League

 - o Lonestar Soccer Club

-- o North Austin Soccer Alliance
+- North Austin Soccer Alliance

 - Soccer Zone